Speed up the build

 Parallelizing the test suite on one virtual machine depends on the language and test runner:

-To give you an idea of the speedup we are talking about, I’ve tried to run tests in parallel on travis-core and I was able to see a drop from about 26 minutes to about 19 minutes across 4 jobs.
+To give you an idea of the speedup we are talking about, I’ve tried to run tests in parallel on travis-core

-If you want to parallel tests for RSpec, Cucumber or Minitest on multiple VMs to get faster feedback from CI, you can try knapsack gem.
+If you want to perform parallel tests for RSpec, Cucumber, or Minitest on multiple VMs to get faster feedback from CI, you can try knapsack gem.
 It will split tests across virtual machines and make sure that tests will run a comparable time on each VM (each job will take similar time).
 You can use our matrix feature to set up knapsack.

-RSpec Parallelization example #
+RSpec Parallelization Example #

 script: "bundle exec rake knapsack:rspec"